DbbHobo/You-Dont-Know-Me/React/【02】React初始化和挂载.md

     case HostPortal:
     case IncompleteClassComponent:
-      // Nothing to do for these component types break;
+      // Nothing to do for these component types break
     default: {
       if ((flags & Snapshot) !== NoFlags) {
         throw new Error(
-          'This unit of work tag should not have side-effects.
-This error is ' + 'likely caused by a bug in React.
-Please file an issue.', );
+          "This unit of work tag should not have side-effects.
+This error is " + "likely caused by a bug in React.
+Please file an issue."
+        )
       }
     }
   }

   if ((flags & Snapshot) !== NoFlags) {
-    resetCurrentDebugFiberInDEV();
+    resetCurrentDebugFiberInDEV()
   }
 }
 ```